Raijuu/bashtlescript/README.md

 # bashtlescript
-Attempt to learn bash scripting by creating simple games and experiments
+Attempt to further master bash scripting by creating simple games and experiments